Find your readers!

 Have an idea for something you want to write about?
 Learn how to get editors interested in your pitches for articles, essays, and features.

-Panelists: Samuel Ashworth, Amy Freeman (moderator), Hanna Grieco, Holly Smith
+Panelists: Samuel Ashworth, Amy Freeman (moderator), Hannah Grieco, Holly Smith

 2. Conversation with Debut Novelists